Amos47/2400/Chapter_1.md

 Lowest information *affordance*

-Can only be reported or used as a category for bins (as in throwing things in bins for counting and then that counts become Ratio – for example you can say that “35,000 times more people own a Chevrolet than a Ferrari.” – but that’s a count and not an attribute of *Chevyness* or *Ferraritude*).
+Can only be reported or used as a category for bins (as in throwing things in bins for counting and then that count become Ratio – for example you can say that “35,000 times more people own a Chevrolet than a Ferrari.” – but that’s a count and not an attribute of *Chevyness* or *Ferraritude*).

 No algebraic operations possible - no math other than comparing frequencies between categories.